Tour Code: 8962P44

 Day 2: Galway - Sligo - Derry

 The first stop today is the Museum of Country Life.
 Here you are introduced to the Irish way of life that has existed in this rugged and beautiful part of country since 1800s.
 The lunch stop shall be Strandhill, County Sligo.
 Visit W.B Yeat's final resting place in Drumcliff Abbey.
 The final stop is the portal tomb of Creevykeel.
-The overnight stay is in Derry.

 Day 3: Derry - Donegal - Belfast